vplauzon/vplauzon.github.io/_posts/2020/3/2020-07-29-recursive-adls-access-control.md

 We develop those two APIs (`get-acl` & `patch-acl`) to facilitate automation around ACLs in Azure Data Lake Storage (ADLS).

-A specific value `patch-acl` adds is the ability to perform ACE-adds on an entire hierarchy which is often useful in real-life project.
+A specific value `patch-acl` adds is the ability to perform ACE-adds on an entire hierarchy which is often useful in real-life projects.